 Ineligibility is the basis for most felony possession of a firearm charges.
 The most common grounds of ineligibility are a loss of citizenship rights for:

 - pending criminal charges or civil restraining orders.

 The rights diminished by certain restraining orders are generally temporary, ending when the period of the Order ends.
 But ineligibility triggered by a criminal charge or conviction will be our focus here.

-The two main bases for lifetime ineligibility are based upon a criminal conviction:
+The two main bases for lifetime ineligibility, or loss of civil rights, are based upon a criminal conviction:

 - Felony “crimes of violence;” and

 - Domestic assault and similar crimes.